eyantraPB4224/.github/profile/README.md

 #### Vivek Deshmukh
  - aka the Learner
- - talk about politics all the time
+ - Talk about politics all the time
  - From EXTC
  - Speciality : Good in extra-curricular activities